Stay with a local Iban tribe in Borneo’s rainforest

 – International flights or transportation to/from the itinerary’s start point

-– Accommodation in Kuching (we suggest Agoda for the best hotel rates)
+โ Accommodation in Kuching before & after the tour (we suggest one night on each end – try Agoda for the best hotel rates in Asia)

 – Activities not listed in the itinerary